How To Write Email to Professor

-Emailing a professor should be loud and clear.
+How to write an email to a professor. emailing a professor should be loud and clear.
 Even though we email people all the time, emailing a professor is quite different from that.
 You state your email being very formal and maintain adequacy.
 It is not the kind of email you would send your family or friends.
 So it is very important to know how to properly email a professor.

 Salutation or Greetings